 And there you have it, the perfect representation of your wedding in an album!

 One last tip…

-If you’re a busy person but you still want to design your own personalised wedding album, Photojaanic can help you simplify the things with the selections we have.
+If you’re a busy person but you still want to design your own personalized wedding photo album, Photojaanic can help you simplify the things with the selections we have.
 All you have to do is choose the details (size, theme, layout), upload your selected photos, and we’ll do the printing and delivery.
-If you have any question, don’t hesitate to contact us at firstname.lastname@example.org.
+If you have any questions, don’t hesitate to contact us at firstname.lastname@example.org.